-There will be 15 – 20 questions testing thinking and reasoning.
+There will be 19-25 questions worth 50 marks testing thinking and reasoning.
 Students will be asked for interpretations, explanations and justification of responses or points of view.

 Students will be given stimulus material on a particular topic and are then expected to write a clear argumentative essay of 600 words.